YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ```

 CNPF members make an important tradeoff.
-On one hand, we have placed a severe restriction on the class of models that we can fit.
+On one hand, these assumptions place a severe restriction on the class of predictive stochastic processes we can model.
-As discussed at the end of this chapter, this restriction has important consequences such as the inability to produce coherent samples.
+As discussed at the end of this chapter, this has important consequences, such as the inability of the CNPF to produce coherent samples.
-On the other hand, the factorisation assumption makes evaluation of the predictive likelihoods tractable.
+On the other hand, the factorisation assumption makes evaluation of the predictive likelihoods analytically tractable.
-This means that we can employ simple and exact maximum-likelihood procedures to train the model parameters, i.e., training amounts to directly minimising the negative log likelihood ({eq}`training`) which we previously discussed.
+This means we can employ a simple maximum-likelihood procedure to train the model parameters, i.e., training amounts to directly maximising the log-likelihood $\log p_{\boldsymbol\theta}(\mathbf{y}_\mathcal{T} | \mathbf{x}_\mathcal{T}, \mathcal{C})$, as discussed on the previous page.

 ```{admonition} Advanced$\qquad$Unbiasedness
 ---